Storage

 Testing

-Some specifics of how we test vary depending on the type of storage device on test.
-However, all testing includes comparisons of performance and ease of use.
+Some specifics of how we test vary depending on the type of storage device, but all testing includes comparisons of performance and ease of use.

 Performance